Templatew/Robot-Maze-Navigator/Documentation.md

 The robot's navigation strategy in the maze is governed by a series of logical steps and mode switches to ensure comprehensive exploration and the achievement of its objectives.
 The behavior can be summarized as follows:

 1. **Initial Strategy - Follow Right Wall**:
    - At the start, the robot adheres to a wall-following algorithm where it keeps the right wall in proximity.
-This strategy is effective for initial exploration and helps in mapping the periphery of the maze.
+This strategy is effective for initial exploration.

 2. **Switch to Random Mode**:
    - If the robot returns to the starting position (the red case) without having detected the black case, it implies that the right wall-following strategy has not led to the goal.
 Consequently, the robot switches to a "random" navigation algorithm.
 This change in strategy is aimed at exploring the central or unvisited parts of the maze that might not be reachable with the wall-following approach.